-Manuka honey is rich in hydrogen peroxide, a compound of high antibiotic quality.
-It also contains methylglyoxal (MG) and dihydroxyacetone that are antibacterial.
-MG is a compound that can be found in most other types, but usually only in small quantities.
+It is rich in hydrogen peroxide, a compound of high antibiotic quality and MG and dihydroxyacetone which are antibacterial.
+MG is a compound that can be found in most other types, but usually only in small quantities

 What Is Methylglyoxal (MG) In Manuka Honey?

-Methylglyoxal is an antibacterial component found in most types of manuka honey.
+Methylglyoxal is an antibacterial component found only in manuka honey in significant quantities.
 Scientific lab tests have verified that MG is able to kill these bacteria and superbugs:

 - Helicobacter pylori (i.e. H. pylori): Causes stomach ulcers and “leaky gut” syndrome